JetBrains/intellij-sdk-docs/topics/user_interface_components/kotlin_ui_dsl_version_2.md

 **UI DSL Showcase Tab**: Tips (Sources: [`DemoTips`](%gh-ic%/platform/platform-impl/src/com/intellij/internal/ui/uiDslShowcase/DemoTips.kt))

-Marks column of the cell as resizable: the column occupies all extra horizontal space in panel and changes size together with the panel.
+Marks column of the cell as resizable: the column occupies all extra horizontal space in the panel and changes size together with the panel.
 It's possible to have several resizable columns, which means extra space is shared between them.
-There is no need to set resizable for cells in different rows but in the same column: it has no additional effect.
+There is no need to set resizable for cells in different rows, but in the same column: it has no additional effect.
 Note that the size and placement of components in columns are managed by [](#cell-align) ([](#cell-horizontalVerticalAlign) for pre-2022.3).

 ```kotlin